Skip to content

 STATIC_OPTIONS="--full-if-older-than 14D --allow-source-mismatch --ssl-no-check-certificate"

-• possible time values: s (seconds), m (minutes), h (hours), D (days), W (weeks), M (months), Y (years)
+• Possible time values include: s (seconds), m (minutes), h (hours), D (days), W (weeks), M (months), and Y (years).

 CLEAN_UP_VARIABLE="2"